sensy-one/S1/README.md

 - Open the [Official ESPHome Web Wizard](https://web.esphome.io/?dashboard_wizard).
 - Click **Connect** and select the appropriate COM port for your sensor.
 - Click **Install**, choose the downloaded firmware file, and click **Install** once more.

-**Low-Capacity Home Assistant Setups**

-If you are using a low-capacity Home Assistant setup, such as an older device or a system with limited resources, you might experience performance issues due to the high data transmission rate.
-In version 1.0.4, the sensor sends data every 500ms.
-While this data rate is suitable for most Home Assistant setups, it may be too demanding for some systems.
-If you find it causing performance issues, you can switch to version 1.0.4 (1S), which reduces the update interval to 1 second, easing the load on your setup.

-- Download version 1.0.4 (1S) from our [GitHub repository](https://github.com/sensy-one/mmwave-sensor/tree/main/assets/firmware/custom/ota).
-- Follow the [OTA](https://github.com/sensy-one/mmwave-sensor/tree/main?tab=readme-ov-file#-firmware-on-the-fly) installation steps mentioned above.
-- Once installed, the sensor will send data every 1 second, reducing the load on your Home Assistant setup.

 ## 💬 Let's Connect

 Your feedback fuels our innovation.
 Whether you're encountering a hiccup or have a brilliant idea to share, we're here to listen.